Modern Food Problems

 A person on this diet can eat local foods from farmers’ markets, as well.
 This gives the added benefit of supporting local small businesses in addition to giving the patient the knowledge of where their food is really coming from, as opposed to just seeing food as ingredients on a list.4

 In general, this diet does favor those who eat meat, avoid gluten, and wish to avoid sodium.
 It does not allow for grains and dairy, and the diet can be pricey.
-This is in part due to the lack of added preservatives and cheap ingredients that packaged foods at the store contain.
+This is in part due to the lack of added preservatives and cheap ingredients which are found in a lot of packaged foods at the store.
 Patients also need to be aware of any recalls on produce.
 The paleo diet may be able to aid the patient in reducing their blood pressure, triglycerides, and LDL (“bad”) cholesterol.

 There are also other types of diets, other than paleo, which follow similar principles of returning to the basics of food and which teach avoidance of processed foods.
-Patients should find the diet which works for them and their individual allergies and sensitivities.
-The paleolithic diet is one of the many options available which could offer a solution.5
+Patients should find the diet which works for them and their individual allergies and sensitivities, and the paleolithic diet is one of the many options available which could offer a solution.5

 Learn more about the macrobiotic diet